 Another common defensive feature of tower houses was a narrow right-spiral staircase.
 This meant that if an attacker did manage to access the stairs, his sword or dirk would be on the poorly positioned inside (the right).
 This would give an advantage to the right-handed defenders above.
 But a notable feature of Whitslaid is the straight flight of steps ascending within the thickness of the walls, providing access from the basement to the upper floors.
 This type of internal stair system is considered unusual for towers of this period.

 On our visit we also saw, standing to the north of the tower, what could have been part of a barmkin (courtyard wall).
 If so then this would have provided an extra layer of protection when the tower was occupied.
-Of course this fragment could also have been a piece of the north wall that, somehow, had been moved.
+Of course this fragment could also have been a piece of the collapsed north wall.

 Whitslaid’s association with the Lauder family dates back to the 14th century.
 In 1369, a charter was issued to Alan de Lauder, the eldest son of John Stewart, Earl of Carrick.
 This charter granted de Lauder extensive powers, including the right to hold courts and deliver punishment.
 Then a 1371 royal charter confirmed Alan de Lauder as feudal tenant of the lands of “Whytslaid”, along with half the lands of the Regality of Lauderdale.

-Several years later, in 1572, Gilbert joined local forces alongside other Border lairds to attack and defeat the troublesome Border Reivers, the Kerrs of Ferniehirst.
+Several years later, in 1572, Gilbert joined a muster, called at Jedburgh, of “fencible persons” (armed local landholders) to attack and defeat the troublesome Border Reivers, the Kerrs of Ferniehirst.

 As we know, during the mid-1500s, Henry VIII of England started the Wars of the Rough Wooing against Scotland, during which, towns, villages and houses across the Borders and Lothian were burnt.
 If Whitslaid Tower stood at this time, it may have experienced just such an attack.
 But the tower’s strategic location also made it central to ongoing Border conflicts beyond the Rough Wooing.
 The 1565 murder charges against Gilbert Lauder, the attack on the Kerrs, and the subsequent fortification of Whitslaid demonstrate the ongoing violence that characterised Border life in this period.

 By the mid-17th century, ownership had transferred from the Lauder family.
-Historical records indicate that William Montgomery of Makbiehill owned the tower at this time.
-By the end of the century, Whitslaid had begun its decline into ruin.
+Historical records indicate that William Montgomery of Mackbeth Hill owned the tower at that time.
+It was his grandson who most likely converted the tower into a gabled house in 1798.
+Soon after, though, Whitslaid had begun to decline into ruin.
 In the 19th century, the roof and upper floors collapsed, and stonework was removed for use in other buildings.

 What remains is a historic ruin that provides insight into the life of Border Lairds.
 Despite its state of ruin, it is an interesting tower and easy to visit.
 It is located just a short distance east of the A68 between Lauder and Earlston.
 From the road, take the unmade track down to the bridge and go over Leader Water.
 The tower will be visible on your right.
 There is a rough parking area a short distance up the hill.
 The tower stands on a level, overgrown grassy area.
 Beware, however, that just beyond the tower the ground falls away steeply towards the river.